10 Black Musicians Who Made Their Voices Heard and Changed the Beat

 Quincy Jones learned how to play trumpet and arrange music in high school before studying at the Berklee College of Music in Boston.
 He left Berklee to tour with Lionel Hampton, playing the trumpet and piano and arranging music.
 Quincy moved to New York City after some time on the road with Hampton and accepted freelance commissions to arrange songs for many well-known musical acts of the period.
 In 1960, he started an 18-piece band called The Jones Boys, which proved to be a hit with audiences but failed to earn enough money to support its payroll.
 After that, Jones founded Qwest Productions in 1980, adding more hit albums to his list of accomplishments and leading to his work creating the soundtrack for the film The Wiz.
 While working on The Wiz, Quincy met Michael Jackson and produced three albums with the King of Pop: Off the Wall, Thriller, and Bad.

-Quincy Jones has done more in his life than can possibly fit into a list of highlight, but here are some of his accomplishments:
+Quincy Jones has done more in his life than can possibly fit into a list of highlights, but here are some of his accomplishments: